Self-employed mortgage guide

 Can I get a 95% self-employed mortgage?

-It may be possible to get a 95% self-employed mortgage but most lenders usually require at least a 10% deposit if you’re self-employed.
-So it’s a good idea to chat it through with a fee-free mortgage broker.
+It may be possible to get a 95% self-employed mortgage but this will depend on your circumstances so it’s a good idea to chat it through with a mortgage broker.

 Can I buy through a shared ownership scheme if I’m self-employed?